-The Christian Brothers are at the heart of everything La Salle stands for.
+The Brothers of the Christian Schools (more popularly known as the De La Salle Christian Brothers) are the largest group of religious laymen (no, they are not priests) in the Catholic Church dedicated exclusively to the ministry of education.
+The Brothers are at the heart of everything La Salle stands for.
 Guided by faith, service, and community, our Brothers are a part of something truly special: a global network of teachers and scholars, united by a centuries-old Roman Catholic mission to serve others through education that embraces all.